-- If a mandatory element is omitted or it has not even been attempted, the skater will be penalized by the TP for "missing mandatory element". - All items executed after the program maximum time is reached will be called by the TP but if the Ref blows their whistle, the elements called afterwards will be invalidated with symbol ().
-This is a Ref task, so it will be done manually during the Referee's speaking time during the checking. - o If the all element was performed out of time limit: ClS. - If a part of the element was performed out of time limit, the TP have to stop counting features and give the level based on the executed before the end of the time.
+- If a mandatory element is omitted or it has not even been attempted, the skater will be penalized by the TP for "missing mandatory element". - All items executed after the program maximum time is reached will be called by the TP but if the Ref blows their whistle, the elements called afterwards will be invalidated with symbol (). - o If the whole element was performed out of time limit: ClS.

+o If a part of the element was performed out of time limit, the TP must stop counting features and give the level based on the executed before the end of the time.